The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 Dimension redunction factor analysis components

 Looks amazing, doesn’t it?
 We can see all the different factors in the above graph.
 Here, the x-axis and y-axis represent the values of decomposed factors.
-As I mentioned earlier, it is hard to observe these factors individually but we have been able to reduce the dimensions of our data successfully.
+As I mentioned earlier, it is hard to observe these factors individually but we have successfully reduced the dimensions of our data.

 3.8 Principal Component Analysis (PCA)

-PCA is a technique which helps us in extracting a new set of variables from an existing large set of variables.
+PCA is a technique that helps us extract a new set of variables from an existing large set of variables.
 These newly extracted variables are called Principal Components Analysis.
 You can refer to this article to learn more about PCA.
 For your quick reference, below are some of the key points you should know about PCA before proceeding further:

 Before moving further, we’ll randomly plot some of the images from our dataset: